Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the number of transactions in this Transaction epoch.
+Returns the number of transactions in this Transaction epoch, this is represented as `String`.

 ### HTTP Request